mongodb-developer/get-started-aws-cfn/README.md

 * Remove the Docker volumes
 * Remove the Docker image

-## Tutorials

-TODO - add links to repos, example stacks, using this with lambda

 ## About

 This project is part of the MongoDB Get-Started code examples.
 Please see [get-started-readme](https://github.com/mongodb-developer/get-started-readme) for more information.